Restaurant to Another World

 Restaurant to Another World (異世界食堂, Isekai Shokudō) is a Japanese light novel series written by Junpei Inuzuka, with illustrations by Katsumi Enami.
-Shufunotomo have released five volumes of the series since February 2015.
+Shufunotomo have released six volumes of the series since February 2015.
 An anime television series adaptation produced by Silver Link aired from July to September 2017.
 A second season by OLM aired from October to December 2021.

 Plot

-The is a restaurant situated in a mundane corner of an undisclosed Tokyo shopping district which offers a lot of Japanese versions of Western dishes.
-It opens during usual business hours but is closed during holidays and weekends; with its usual clientele being the working class of the city.
-But secretly it is also open on Saturdays, as on this particular day it creates doorways to another world inhabited by elves, dragons, beastmen and other fantastic creatures, who enter the restaurant and partake of its exotic food, with many of them becoming regular patrons.
-But while Nekoya mainly offers food, it is also a place where relationships are forged, inspirations made, and salvation for the needy is provided.
+The is a restaurant situated in an ordinary corner of an undisclosed Tokyo shopping district, offering a large number of Japanese versions of Western dishes.
+It opens during usual business hours but is closed during holidays and weekends; its usual clientele is the working class of the city.
+However, it is also technically open on Saturdays, when it creates doorways to another world inhabited by elves, dragons, beastmen and other fantastic creatures, who enter the restaurant and partake of its exotic food, with many of them becoming regular patrons.

 Media

 Light novel

 The web novel was initially serialized by Junpei Inuzuka on the user-generated content site Shōsetsuka ni Narō from January 4, 2013, onwards.
 Following the web novel's publication, Shufunotomo acquired the series for print publication.
 The first light novel volume, with illustrations by Katsumi Enami, was published on February 28, 2015, under their Hero Bunko imprint.
 As of October 2021, six volumes have been published.
 Seven Seas Entertainment has licensed the novel.